 Drops have several advantages over tablets, coated tablets and other options.
 First, tablets do have to be swallowed, which some people find difficult.
 Second, the ingestion through drops can be dosed even better and tailored to individual needs.

-Like all other InnoNature products, the InnoNature Vitamin B12 drops are free of all artificial additives.
+Like all other InnoNature products, the InnoNature Vitamin B12 drops are vegan and cruelty free (PETA certified).

 In the case of a vitamin B12 deficiency, early detection is particularly helpful in preventing subsequent symptoms.

 So what are you waiting for?
 Take your health into your own hand immediately and take precautions.

 ✔ Holistic effect and support with a vegan diet.
 To reduce tiredness, for the immune system, brain function, eyesight and much more